usegraffy/graffy/pages/advanced/05-Graphs.md

-# Changes
+# Graphs

-Graffy uses graphs to represent several different things:
+All data in Graffy is represented using graphs.

 - The conceptual "total" graph, containing _all_ the data in the system.
 Except for trivial applications, it isn't possible to materialize this graph in a single machine.
 For any possible path, this graph will have either a value or `null` if the path does not exist.